Implicit gradients based conservative numerical scheme for compressible flows: Acknowledgements

 \section{Acknowledgements}

-A.S. and N.H are supported by Technion Fellowship during this work.
-A.S. dedicates this work to Vindhya Subrahmanyam, who passed away last year (without her financial support, A.S. would not have travelled to Israel and carried out this work).
+A.S. and N. H are supported by Technion Fellowship during this work.
+A.S. dedicates this work to Vindhya Subrahmanyam, who passed away in May 2021 (without her financial support, A.S. would not have traveled to Israel and carried out any of his work).